Most of the time, the terms adhesions and scar tissue are used interchangeably. They are the same thing.

 Adhesions may occur on the surface of your body organs or deep within them.
 These adhesions can be filmy or coarse, thick, or thin.
 They can be small enough to join individual cells, deep inside that organ.
 They can become large enough to attach structures or organs from neck to waist, bending a person forward.

-Adhesions inside your body can join any neighboring organ or structure or distant structure inside your belly most of the times due to previous surgery performed on the pelvis, womb, uterine tubes, or guts.
+Adhesions inside your body can join any neighboring organ or structure or distant structure inside your belly most of the time due to previous surgery performed on the pelvis, womb, uterine tubes, or guts.
 Inside body tissues begin to shrink and pull, resulting in the restriction of movements of that area.
 It may cause mechanical irritation and form more adhesions.

 What are the symptoms of adhesion?

 Symptoms of adhesions inside your belly may vary; however, most adhesions do not cause any symptoms.
-However, it can squeeze the nerves, organs, and joints causing severe internal pain and may hamper the organ functions (dysfunction).
+However, it can squeeze the nerves, organs, and joints causing severe internal pain and may hamper organ functions (dysfunction).

-It may give you confusing symptoms of unexplainable severe internal belly pain that may block or distort the organ or stop their functions.
+It may give you confusing symptoms of unexplainable severe internal belly pain that may block or distort the organ or stop its functions.
 For example, pelvic adhesions can spread to bind nearby organs such as the bowel, bladder (urine pouch), uterine tubes, or ovaries.
 You may have

 What are the treatment options for adhesions?